bifurcation/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Log operators MUST NOT impose any conditions on retrieving or sharing data from the log.

+## Required Log Artifacts

+A log MUST provide the following artifacts:

+- A sequence of Signed Tree Heads
+- A consistency proof between any two STHs
+- For each entry, an inclusion proof to first STH that covers the entry

+The sequence of STHs comprises the official history of the log.
+Each STH bears a sequence number, which allows a client to download the entire history of the log (see {{get-sth}}).
+By downloading this history and consistency proofs along the sequence, a relying party can verify the append-only property of the log without having to download all of the entries in the log.

+The sequence numbers on STHs begin at 0 (for the first entry in the log) and increment by 1 each time a new official STH is issued.
+The tree sizes reflected in STHs MUST increase monotonically, i.e., it MUST be the case that `tree_size(N) <= tree_size(N+1)` for each STH sequence number `N`.
+The log MUST NOT produce any gaps in the sequence number space; it MUST be able to produce an STH for any sequence number up to the highest issued so far.

+> Note that this delays the availability of any inclusion proof until the next
+> STH is issued, which imposes a direct trade-off between proof availability
+> and caching volume.
+You could mitigate this by having "non-official" /
+> "non-cacheable" STHs which could be issued more frequently.
+Those being two
+> flavors of the same idea.
+>
+> "Non-official" STHs would be outside of the main sequence.
+You would have to
+> have some way to mark them (e.g., reserving sequence number 0xFF..FF) and a
+> requirement that the log produce consistency from non-official to the next
+> official.
+The tricky question is how they would be made accessible, since
+> without sequence numbers, they wouldn't be visible through the get-sth
+> endpoint.
+>
+> "Non-cacheable" STHs would be the reverse -- all STHs would be in sequence,
+> and you would designate some of them as cacheable.
+Then the inclusion proof
+> requirement would be that the log produce a proof to the proximal cacheable
+> STH.
+>
+> The latter option seems cleaner to me, since it preserves a master sequence
+> of STHs (which there is in fact).
+Note, however, that you could easily do it
+> with an STH extension, i.e., by having cacheability indicated by an extension.

 ## Accepting Submissions

 Before accepting a submitted certificate or precertificate, the log MUST verify